Deulfi/memo-playlist/README.md

 ## Notice
 - Mainly tested on Windows and with UOSC.
 Vanilla menus seemed to work, but I only looked at it shortly.
 It should work fine, since my addition aren't messing with it, but no guarantees.
 - It's quite rudimentary, don't expect a well done playlist management system.
 It's more like a 'Oh, shoot.
 I want to quickly save this for later' option
-- While memo reads only what it needs, this does not apply to playlist stuff.
-It needs to look through all entries and could be quit slow if your history is large.
+- While memo reads only what it needs, this does not apply to some new function like deduplication.
+That has to crawl through the while files and can be slow if history.log is large

 ## Installation
 Place **memo.lua** in your mpv `scripts` folder.